MartinvonBerg/simple-lightbox-fslight/readme.txt

 Upgrade to 2.1.0+ if you want support for Youtube Videos or want to have your settings restored automatically.

 == Changelog ==

+= 2.2.0 =
+- Update of fslightbox.js (basic, free version) to 3.5.1.
+- Tested basic and pro with WP 6.8.
+No Changes.

 = V2.1.1 =
 - Tested with WP 6.7.
 No Changes.
 Tested with AVIF-Images: Works!